Sjleal/aws-static-website-cloudfront/README.md

-# Using AWS Cloudformation to automate the setup of a website hosting on Amazon S3 bucket with CloudFront + Route53
+# Using AWS Cloudformation to automate the setup of a website hosting on Amazon S3 bucket with CloudFront and Route53
 ## Overview

 This project offers a solution to a specific scenario, deploying a static website to an Amazon S3 bucket and distributing it with Amazon CloudFront.
 With Aws CloudFormation, it was possible to automate the creation and provision of AWS infrastructure deployments, using template files to create or delete resources in a single unit as a stack.
 To meet the goal of this project, the steps were executed: